gabrielkasmi/spectral-attribution/README.md

 ## Usage

-If you want to use the source code of the Spectral attribution methods or replicate our results, we recommend you create a virtual environment.
+If you want to use the source code of the WCAM, we recommend you create a virtual environment.
 This can be done as follows:

 ```python
 conda create --name spectral_attribution